How long do murderers serve in prison?

 Every year around 300 people in England and Wales are given a life sentence for murder.
-About 5,500 people are currently serving a prison sentence for the same.
-And about 200 people annually are released having served the prison part of their sentence.
+About 5,300 people are currently serving a prison sentence for the same.
+And around 300 people annually are released having served the prison part of their sentence.

-On average, they’ll have served about 17 years in jail, with a life on licence with the probation service to follow, unless they are recalled to prison.
+On average, those who are released will have served about 16.5 years in jail, with a life on licence with the probation service to follow, unless they are recalled to prison.

 Life means life – but not always life in prison